segmentio/segment-docs/src/connections/functions/usage.md

 ## Execution timeouts

-Functions are currently use a max timeout of 5 seconds.
+Functions have a timeout of 5 seconds.
 If a function takes longer than 5 seconds, the run is cancelled and retried periodically for up to 4 hours.